zhanghangorg/ssh-auto-login-manage/README.md

 ###How to use
 1. `git clone https://github.com/upton/ssh-auto-login-manage`
-2. Modify file `hosts`, use your hosts, you can set the special username & password for each hostname, split with blankspace.
-Will use the default username & password that defined in the `login.sh` file if the hostname without username & password :
+2. Modify file `/path/to/ssh-auto-login-manage/hosts`, use your hosts, you can set the special username & password for each hostname, split with blankspace.
+Will use the default username & password that defined in the `/path/to/ssh-auto-login-manage/login.sh` file if the hostname without username & password :

     ```
     deploy